 If any of our employees, volunteers, contributors, clients or anyone associated with the USF system community believes that they have been subjected to discrimination, harassment or offensive conduct, either directly or in their presence, and whether committed by otheremployees, volunteers, contributors, clients or anyone associated with the USF system community, that person has the right to report such conduct.
 This may be done in writing.
 The following people may be contacted at the following email addresses:

 Multimedia Coordinator / Digital Media Team Supervisor

 Any member of the USF System community may refer a student for an alleged violation of the Student Code of Conduct by filing a referral in an email with the Office of Student Conduct at email@example.com.
 The Office of Student Conduct also reserves the right to initiate or follow up any investigative leads where there is reasonable belief of possible violations of the Student Code of Conduct.

-The term “harassment” means unwelcome conduct, whether verbal, physical or visual, that is so severe or pervasive that it unreasonably interferes with an individual’s participation in Spitfire Theater programs, or creates an intimidating, hostile, or offensive educational or working environment.
+The term “harassment” means unwelcome conduct, whether verbal, physical or visual, that is so severe or pervasive that it unreasonably interferes with an individual’s participation, or creates an intimidating, hostile, or offensive educational or working environment.

 “Sexual harassment” means unwelcome sexual advances, requests for sexual favors, sexually-motivated physical contact or other verbal or physical conduct or communication of a sexual nature where:

 - submission to that conduct or communication is made a term or condition of employment or status as a contributor or status/opportunities as a student of USFSP either explicitly or implicitly; or

 - Submission to or rejection of that conduct or communication by an individual is used as a factor in decisions affecting that individual’s employment or status as a student of USFSP; or

 - Such conduct or communication unreasonably interferes with an individual’s job or theatrical performance, or creates an intimidating, hostile, or offensive environment.